srcrip/live_toast/README.md

 - `component`: Use this to totally override rendering of the toast.
 This is expected to be a function component that will receive all of the above options.
 See [this part of the demo](https://github.com/srcrip/live_toast/blob/fddcd7c51be05ba9997eb300ca920985e98ab583/demo/lib/demo_web/live/home_live.ex#L61) as an example.

-Note that if you use more than just `:info` and `:error` in your codebase for flashes, you can augment Livetoast using some of the methods below to support that.
+Note that if you use more than just `:info` and `:error` in your codebase for flashes, you can augment LiveToast using some of the methods below to support that.

 ### Custom Classes